GerardKessler/WhatsApp-desktop/addon/doc/en/README.md

 * Say name of actual chat; Control + shift + t.
 * Download the file of a message when it has; Alt + Enter.
 * Move focus of the replied message.
 Alt + control + enter.
-* Previous 5 messages in the list: Control + up arrow.
+* Previous 5 messages in the list: page up.
-* Next 5 messages in the list, control + down arrow.
+* Next 5 messages in the list, page dawm.
 * Say the message according with position; Alt + 1 to 9 (only from edit box of messages).
-* Toggle the focus between message list and the edit box to enter in a chat; Alt + left arrow. hace 4 días,  DM
+* Toggle the focus between message list and the edit box to enter in a chat; Alt + left arrow.

 ### general keyboard Shortcuts of the application: